 The Mahmoud Kahil Award program aims to promote comics, editorial cartoons and illustrations in the Arab world through the recognition of the rich talent and creative achievement of comics artists, cartoonists and illustrators in the region.

 The award program was established in 2014, under the Mu’taz & Rada Sawwaf Arabic Comics Initiative at the American University of Beirut, to honor and perpetuate the legacy of the late Mahmoud Kahil, one of the leading cartoonists and caricaturists of the Arab World, and a former AUB graduate.

-A call to submit work in the various categories listed below is launched annually, when nominations will be assessed and voted on by a select jury panel revealed during the launch, and the winners will be announced and honored at the awards ceremony in March 2018.
+A call to submit work in the various categories listed below is launched annually, when nominations will be assessed and voted on by a select jury panel revealed during the launch, and the winners will be announced and honored at the awards ceremony in February/March 2019.

 The Awards categories are

 - Graphic Illustrations